gtrght/jtuples/README.md

 # JTuples Java library

 The main idea of this project is to provide a collection of immutable tuple objects that can be used with no extra tuning.
 However there are some way to make your own implementations and re-use the functionallity of util classes.
+Tuple is a serializable object.
+Since Tuple[N] extends Tuple[N-1] the method that return Tuple[N-1] can be changed to return Tuple[N] with no need to change client code.

 ## Maven repository (Ivy dependency)
-This section will describe how to use sonatype repository server to get an artifact using maven and ivy
+This section will describe how to setup jtuples using sonatype repository.

 ## Sample usage
 The library contains a set of interfaces which are named pretty straight-forward.
 Instead of Unit, Pair, Triplet...
 Sixtet... there are Tuple1, Tuple2 and up to Tuple 16.
 The main idea is to keep tuples as an interfaces to allow end-user to define their own implementations different from com.othelle.jtuples.Product